 The park has a state park manager and manager's house on the property.
 The manager is responsible for keeping the roads clear and usable for emergency purposes.
 The manager also monitors vandalism on the site.
 One of the park manager's most important tasks is the inventory, monitoring, and analysis of fauna and flora for the park and surrounding state lands in the surrounding areas.
 Much of the management and monitoring for the site is currently done by the Town of Sodus Supervisor Steve LeRoy and Craig Wollensen.
 They have been responsible for boarding up buildings to prevent vandalism and for safety concerns.
-They are also knowledgeable about the history of the site, and have a general inventory of the resources and maintenance to the park in the near future.
+They are also knowledgeable about the history of the site, and have a general inventory of the resources and restrictions of the site.
+Steve and Craig will be the main resource for physical installations and maintenance to the park in the near future.